smupilab/random_mnist/README.md

-# random_dnn
+# random_mnist
-DNN with random graph architecture
+DNN for MNIST dataset with random graph architecture